Updated 28/01/2026:

 Team Fortress 2: The Eternal Meme Machine

 TF2 outlived several graphic design trends and probably your last three PCs.
 It scales down hard, so your relic PC can still bonk, backstab, and cap points.
-For a high tension shooter that respects your time, here is why ARC Raiders stands out: Why ARC Raiders Is Good.

 - Minimum highlights: Old dual-core CPU, 512 MB RAM listed, tiny DirectX requirements.